Last Updated: 2024-02-09

 Step 4: Configure the load balancer

-Next, you're going to configure your load balancer for use with your RDS instance.
+Next, you're going to configure your load balancer for use with your RDS instance or EC2 instance.

 Step 5: Select the AWS availability zone and subnet(s)

 Now it's time to select an AWS availability zone (AZ) for your load balancer.
-This will be the same AZ that you recorded for your RDS instance earlier in this tutorial.
+This will be the same AZ that you recorded for your RDS instance or EC2 instance earlier in this tutorial.

 Step 6: Configure security group